top of page

 The process of making rice noodles in Cambodia.

-In rural Cambodia, Num banh chok or rice vermicelli noodle is still not automated, and most processes are done by hand with a stone mill.
+In rural Cambodia, Num banh chok or rice vermicelli noodles are still not automated, and most processes are done by hand with a stone mill.

 They are then sold at the local market.

-Vendors would come early in the morning to purchase the noodle, which is then sold to the local residents.
+Vendors come early in the morning to purchase the noodles, which are then sold to the local residents.

-Rice is first boiled until soft and then grounded into a wet dough with a heavy stone mill.
+Rice is boiled until soft and ground into a wet dough with a heavy stone mill.

 Once all the rice is ground, the wet dough is placed into a large cloth bag.